goshlanguage/kubernetes-the-container-way/README.md

 This guide is inspired by Kelsey Hightower's [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

 It includes a docker-compose file and a Makefile to aide in quickly getting up and running so you can get familiar with etcd, and the 5 services that make kubernetes work.

-These core services are:
+These 5 services can be broken into two primary components:

+The Kubernetes Control Plane:
+- etcd
 - apiserver
+- controller manager
+- scheduler

+Worker Node components:
+- kubelet
+- proxy

+Together, these core services are:

+- etcd
+- apiserver
 - controller
-- proxy
 - scheduler
 - kubelet
+- proxy

 All of their respective binaries are packaged in a docker container from google called `hyperkube`, which can be found here: https://console.cloud.google.com/gcr/images/google-containers/US/hyperkube?gcrImageListsize=30